josefalvarz/Big_Data_Projects/Visualization/Tableau/README.md

 This folder contains Tableau dashboards created to visualize insights from the Tesla Reddit Sentiment Analysis project.

-1. Subreddit Activity – Total Comments
+1. Total Comments per subreddit
 - Insight: The technology subreddit shows the highest level of interaction (~45,961 comments), far exceeding other subreddits like stocks and electricvehicles.
-- However, much of this activity leans toward negative sentiment.

 2. Sentiments by Subreddit